 The Design of Trade Agreements (DESTA) project aims to systematically collect data on various types of preferential trade agreements (PTAs).
 These may be customs unions, free trade agreements or partial free trade agreements (or what economists often call economic integration agreements).
-DESTA works with a list of almost 790 agreements.
-So far we have manually coded design features for more than 620 agreements (as of February 2017).
-These include fine-grained data with information on a large set of design features ranging from market access commitments, flexibility instruments, enforcement tools, to non-trade issues for the time period between 1948 and 2016.
+So far we have manually coded design features for more than 710 agreements (as of October 2020).
+These include fine-grained data with information on a large set of design features ranging from market access commitments, flexibility instruments, enforcement tools, to non-trade issues for the time period between 1948 and 2019.

 In 2017, DESTA won the Best New Dataset Award of the International Political Economy Society.